top of page

 De-institutionalisation Era (late 1970s)

-In 1976 the Minister for Health released a paper on the Care of the Intellectually Handicapped, which proved to be the catalyst for major changes in the delivery of mental health services.
+In 1976, the Minister for Health released a paper on the Care of the Intellectually Handicapped, which catalysed significant changes in the delivery of mental health services.
 The Intellectually Handicapped Services branch within the Health Department was established in 1977 and took responsibility for the Basil Stafford Centre.
-Research into the long-term effects of institutionalisation and the lack of success in the treatment and care provided in institutional settings led to critical questioning of the institutional model for people with mental illnesses, and people with intellectual or physical disabilities.
-In addition, the increasing criticism of conditions within mental hospitals and the abuse of patients' rights gave impetus to the development of alternative models; in particular, community-based mental health services.
+Research into the long-term effects of institutionalisation and the lack of success in the treatment and care provided in institutional settings led to critical questioning of the institutional model for people with mental illnesses and people with intellectual or physical disabilities.
+In addition, the increasing criticism of conditions within mental hospitals and the abuse of patients' rights gave impetus to the development of alternative models, in particular, community-based mental health services.
 The community care model was adopted slowly in Queensland.
 Institutions were reformed; however, an emphasis on institutional care remained.
 Short-term care with intensive treatment was the preferred model.
-Several major building projects, which reflected these changing ideas, were undertaken at Wolston Park during the 1970s, as well as extensive re-modelling of existing structures.
+Several major building projects, reflecting these changing ideas, were undertaken at Wolston Park during the 1970s, as were extensive remodelling of existing structures.

 In 1978, the Barrett Psychiatry Unit was established to provide acute care.
-It comprised eight separate buildings, a reception and admission block, three wards with 32 beds, two wards with 16 beds, a cafeteria and a medical officer's flat.
-In 1984 it expanded to include inpatients and specialised services for young people.
-A new medical centre opened in 1979 and in 1980 Nyunda Park, which included an extensive area of bushland and Joshua Jeays’ former sandstone quarry, a dam, and tracks, was set up as an outdoor recreation area.
+It comprised eight separate buildings: a reception and admission block; three wards with 32 beds; two wards with 16 beds; a cafeteria; and a medical officer's flat.
+In 1984, it expanded to include inpatients and specialised services for young people.
+A new medical centre opened in 1979, and in 1980, Nyunda Park, which included extensive bushland, Joshua Jeays’ former sandstone quarry, a dam, and tracks, was established as an outdoor recreation area.

-The John Oxley Centre, a forensic psychiatric unit, was built on the western side of the site next to the Brisbane River in 1990 [not extant].
+The John Oxley Centre, a forensic psychiatric unit, was built on the western side of the site, adjacent to the Brisbane River, in 1990 [not extant].

-A number of 19th-century buildings were demolished in the 1970s and 1980s, with renovation and rehabilitation of other remaining 19th-century buildings occurring in the late 1990s.
-At the time the Wolston Park Hospital Complex was entered into the Queensland Heritage Register in 1992, Queensland Health owned the whole site, along with Gailes Golf Course and Wolston Park Golf Course (established c1975), both leased.
-Afterwards, the Basil Stafford Training Centre was transferred to the Department of Community Services, while the northern sector of the site was transferred to the Department of Corrective Services, with maximum-security facilities, the Wolston Correctional Centre and Brisbane Women’s Correctional Centre opening on this land in 1999.57 The Brisbane Youth Detention Centre, opened to the south of the Basil Stafford Training Centre in 2001.58 In 2020, a new youth detention centre (West Moreton Youth Detention Centre) is under construction beside (northeast of) the existing youth detention centre.59 As part of the 1996 Ten Year Mental Health Plan for Queensland, Wolston Park Hospital was formally closed in 2001.
+Several 19th-century buildings were demolished in the 1970s and 1980s, with renovation and rehabilitation of other remaining 19th-century buildings occurring in the late 1990s.
+At the time, the Wolston Park Hospital Complex was entered into the Queensland Heritage Register in 1992.
+Queensland Health owned the entire site, along with Gailes Golf Course and Wolston Park Golf Course (established c1975), both of which were leased.
+Afterwards, the Basil Stafford Training Centre was transferred to the Department of Community Services.
+In contrast, the northern sector of the site was transferred to the Department of Corrective Services, with maximum-security facilities, the Wolston Correctional Centre and Brisbane Women’s Correctional Centre opening on this land in 1999.57 The Brisbane Youth Detention Centre, opened to the south of the Basil Stafford Training Centre in 2001.58 In 2020, a new youth detention centre (West Moreton Youth Detention Centre) is under construction beside (northeast of) the existing youth detention centre.59 As part of the 1996 Ten-Year Mental Health Plan for Queensland, Wolston Park Hospital was formally closed in 2001.

-The main hospital became known as The Park - Centre for Mental Health and decentralised its extended care services with a greater emphasis on rehabilitation and recovery.
+The main hospital became known as The Park - Centre for Mental Health and decentralised its extended care services, placing greater emphasis on rehabilitation and recovery.
 The Park provided clinical treatment and rehabilitation programs to patients from central and southern Queensland, including care for people with a chronic mental disorder and for people with a mental disorder who also had an intellectual disability; forensic care services; and an extended treatment service for adolescents.
-New buildings were added and some of its historical buildings were renovated.
-Most of the new buildings were domestic in scale and character and included accommodation for patients and medical and administrative facilities.
-Some replaced buildings erected during the 1970s, such as parts of the Barrett Psychiatric Centre.
-In December 2007, the Queensland Police Service (QPS) acquired a large portion of the former Wolston Park Hospital site, which included more than 30 buildings and other infrastructure, for the site of a new Police Academy and other police functions including a Centre for Forensic Investigation, specialist operational facilities, and a warehousing and archiving facility.
-A master plan of the proposed development of the site was created in 2008.
+New buildings were added, and some of its historical buildings were renovated.
+Most of the new buildings were of domestic scale and character and included accommodation for patients, as well as medical and administrative facilities.
+Some buildings were replaced in the 1970s, such as parts of the Barrett Psychiatric Centre.
+In December 2007, the Queensland Police Service (QPS) acquired a large portion of the former Wolston Park Hospital site, which included more than 30 buildings and other infrastructure, for the site of a new Police Academy and other police functions, including a Centre for Forensic Investigation, specialist operational facilities, and a warehousing and archiving facility.
+A master plan for the proposed development of the site was created in 2008.
 In 2009, an additional 41ha, including the early farm site, was acquired by QPS for use as the driver training facility under a memorandum of cooperation with the Department of Corrective Services.
-Since 2011, QPS has made site infrastructure and landscaping changes to roads and paths, services, open space, landscaping, and carparks; conserved and adapted six existing buildings for new uses; and added new buildings to the site.
+Since 2011, QPS has undertaken site infrastructure and landscaping changes to roads and paths, services, open space, and car parks; conserved and adapted six existing buildings for new uses; and added new buildings to the site.
 In 2020, a 37.75-ha parcel of land on the eastern edge of the site remains undeveloped.63 This was part of a 591-acre (239ha) Reserve for a Cemetery at Woogaroo (R591) gazetted in 1878 but never used for that purpose.
 The cemetery reserve was altered in 1889, cancelled in 1946, and its land (483 acres/195ha) was added to the then Brisbane Special Hospital Reserve (R593).65 From c1960 until the late 1970s, there was quarrying on the site, northeast of the Basil Stafford Training Centre, accessed primarily from Grindle Road.
 Gravel extraction from pits on the site, for use in landscaping at the Wolston Park Hospital Complex, also occurred.
 A strong association between the Queensland community and Wolston Park Hospital Complex has existed for a long time.
-Throughout much of the institution’s history, it served as a place that provided the community, and families and friends of patients, with hope for the care and treatment of people with mental illnesses.
+Throughout much of the institution’s history, it served as a place that provided the community, families and friends of patients with hope for the care and treatment of people with mental illnesses.
 Individuals, Brisbane and Ipswich businesses, and community groups, such as the Country Women’s Association, Returned Sailors’ Soldiers’ & Airmen’s Imperial League of Australia, Red Cross, Women’s Auxiliary of the Queensland Ex-Prisoners of War Association, and the United Protestant Association provided support to patients through entertainments, gifts, donations, outings, and assistance with sports events.
-By the mid-1950s, Wolston Park Hospital Complex had become the largest mental hospital in Australia with about 2,500 daily average residents and a staff of almost 800.69 One history of the institution stated it: ‘was a self-contained community with a close symbiotic relationship to the adjoining township (later, suburb) of Goodna where most of the staff lived.
+By the mid-1950s, Wolston Park Hospital Complex had become the largest mental hospital in Australia with about 2,500 daily average residents and a staff of almost 800.69.
+One history of the institution stated it: ‘was a self-contained community with a close symbiotic relationship to the adjoining township (later, suburb) of Goodna, where most of the staff lived.
 For many locals, the hospital was the place of employment for generations of the same family.’
 Its workforce included health-care workers and a large team of carpenters, plumbers, blacksmiths, engineers and other tradesmen [who] kept the place running, including the generation of electricity from a…powerhouse.
 During its long history, more than 50,000 people from throughout Queensland were admitted to the Wolston Park Hospital Complex.
 This led to strong associations with the place, not necessarily positive.
 Being sent there had lasting impacts on many patients.
-For those admitted between 1865 and the 1950s, their experience while incarcerated was often of overcrowding, insufficient staffing, and unpaid work.
-Later, when the institution’s efforts turned to pro-actively treating mental illness and returning patients to the community, patients underwent experimental drug- or electroconvulsive-therapies.
+For those admitted between 1865 and the 1950s, their experience while incarcerated was often one of overcrowding, insufficient staffing, and unpaid work.
+Later, when the institution’s efforts turned to proactively treating mental illness and returning patients to the community, patients underwent experimental drug or electroconvulsive therapy.
 Physical and mental abuse of patients by some staff members was always a possibility, as was sexual abuse.
 With the transition to primarily community-based services, and the establishment of a patients’ advocate (Patients’ Friend from 1977, changing to Health Ombudsman from 2013) and the Association of Relatives and Friends of the Mentally Ill (ARAFMI Queensland branch formed in 1977), the experiences of patients with mental illness or intellectual disabilities changed.
 In 2020, mental health and disability support functions remain on the site, serving patients from the Queensland-wide community (The Park-Mental Health Centre, Basil Stafford Disability Services) other community links to the site continue, through participation in sporting clubs such as Gailes Golf Club, Wolston Park Golf Club, and the Wolston Park Centenary Cricket Club, which utilise former hospital recreation facilities.
+Beginning in 1995, Project 300 was a Queensland Government initiative that aimed to prepare and discharge some 300 patients from Queensland mental health hospitals to community-based accommodation.
+Given that Wolston Park Hospital was the largest mental health hospital in Queensland at the time, Project 300 had a significant impact on its operations and purpose in the mid- to late 1990s.

 John Oxley

-When John Oxley's surveyed up the Brisbane River he terminated his trip at the Asylum site.
+When John Oxley surveyed the Brisbane River, he terminated his trip at the Asylum site.

 “Termination Point” was where John Oxley landed on 3 December 1823.
-He then proceeded 700m up the hill to which is now the high secure section of the now “Park Centre” and named it “Termination Hill”.
+He then proceeded 700m up the hill, which is now the high-security section of the “Park Centre,” and named it “Termination Hill”.
 This site was the furthest point that explorer John Oxley, Surveyor-General of Lands in the Colony of New South Wales, reached on his first exploration of the Brisbane River.
-Oxley’s party landed on the river bend below and he turned back from here on 3 December 1823.
+Oxley’s party landed on the river bend below, and he turned back from here on 3 December 1823.
 To view the surrounding country, Oxley, with others, ascended “a low hill” which he named “Termination Hill.”
-The next year (1824) Oxley guided the establishment of the initial Moreton Bay Penal Settlement at Redcliffe.
-He then returned to this point on the river and the party camped on “Termination Plains” (now known as Prior’s Pocket, on the opposite bank) before resuming the river survey.
-Recently 2023 was the 200th anniversary of John Oxley’s famous voyage of discovery up the Brisbane River to Goodna on 3 December 1823.
-This led to the area being known as Dingo Hill which was renamed Gailes by the State Government in 1925.
+The following year (1824), Oxley guided the establishment of the initial Moreton Bay Penal Settlement at Redcliffe.
+He then returned to this point on the river, and the party camped on “Termination Plains” (now known as Prior’s Pocket, on the opposite bank) before resuming the river survey.
+Recently, 2023 was the 200th anniversary of John Oxley’s famous voyage of discovery up the Brisbane River to Goodna on 3 December 1823.
+This led to the area being known as Dingo Hill, which was renamed Gailes by the State Government in 1925.

-In 2010, the actual hill was officially named Dingo Hill, believed to be the smallest, officially named hill in Queensland standing at just 61 metres above sea level.
-To mark the history of the area, a sign was unveiled today at the corner of Old Logan Rd and Waterford Road to recognise the official geographic name.
+In 2010, the actual hill was officially named Dingo Hill, believed to be the smallest officially named hill in Queensland, standing at just 61 metres above sea level.
+To mark the area's history, a sign was unveiled today at the corner of Old Logan Rd and Waterford Road to recognise the official geographic name.

 Early Indigenous Presence

 “According to Willie Mackenzie, an Aboriginal man born in Kilcoy in 1875, there were three tribal subdivisions that frequented the Ipswich area.
-The tribes resided in locality groups, each group occupying a portion of the tribal territory that was recognised as its peculiar right.
+The tribes resided in local groups, each occupying a portion of the tribal territory recognised as its particular right.
 One of the groups occupied the area from Ipswich to Oxley….”

 http://www.ipswich.qld.gov.au/about_ipswich/history/indigenous_history (2012)

-Support for a clan border through Wacol is suggested by a single earth ring found in Ellen Grove (single rings are often found near clan borders as dispute resolution venues).
+Support for a clan border through Wacol is suggested by a single earth ring found in Ellen Grove (single rings are often found near clan borders as sites of dispute resolution).
 “The Woogaroo country stretched from Wacol west towards Redbank and Ipswich and south towards the Ripley Valley.
-The northern border was the river and the eastern boundary of the Woogaroo territory with the neighbouring Yerongpan clan was seemingly through today’s Wacol and Ellen Grove.”
+The northern border was the river, and the eastern boundary of the Woogaroo territory with the neighbouring Yerongpan clan was seemingly through today’s Wacol and Ellen Grove.”
 Archaeologist Michael Strong

-Dr Simpson’s observations at Woogaroo/ Wacol (1840s) The first Lands Commissioner, Dr Stephen Simpson, established his Border Police Station ton Woogaroo Creek/ Brisbane River in early 1843.
-He travelled throughout Moreton Bay for his work, part of which concerned the Aborigines.
-The native name Woogaroo was adopted by Simpson for his station:
+Dr Simpson’s observations at Woogaroo/ Wacol (1840s).
+The first Lands Commissioner, Dr Stephen Simpson, established his Border Police Station on Woogaroo Creek/ Brisbane River in early 1843.
+He travelled throughout Moreton Bay in the course of his work, part of which concerned the Aboriginal people.
+Simpson adopted the native name Woogaroo for his station:

 Simpson at his Woogaroo Station had “rarely less than five or six (Aborigines). . . either assisting the Police in the Bush or labouring in the Garden.”